crowaltz24/pathwise/README.md

 ### Environment Configuration
 Ensure your `.env` file is configured correctly in the root directory.
 Below are the required keys (FOR NOW):
-Ensure your `.env` file is configured correctly in the root directory.
-Below are the required keys (FOR NOW):

 ```
 REACT_APP_SUPABASE_ANON_KEY=your_supabase_anon_key